Monday, January 27, 2014

 Katie: No question, telling my kids was the hardest part.
 My sons were nine and 14 when I came out.
 I knew that no matter what, my transition was going to make their lives more difficult.
 As morbid as it sounds, I had to resign myself to the idea that my kids are better off with a transsexual lesbian father than they would have been with a dead father.

-Four years later, some parts of it are still a struggle for them.
+Katie: Four years later, some parts of it are still a struggle for them.
 They worry about what their friends will think about them because of me.
-But, they also see advantages in our unusual life.
+But they also see advantages in our unusual life.
 My 13-year-old now likes having two very different families.
-With my ex, he has a typical heterosexual monogamous happily married family and with me, he has a joyfully non-typical queer, trans and polyamorous one.
+With my ex, he has a typical, heterosexual, monogamous, happily married family, and with me, he has a joyfully non-typical queer, trans, and polyamorous one.

 Smooching her beloved at their first Pride celebration.

-Monika: We are witnessing more and more transgender ladies coming out.
-Unlike in the past, some of them are celebrities or are really well-known in their professions, just to mention Lana Wachowski in film-directing, Jenna Talackova in modeling, Kate Bornstein in academic life, Laura Jane Grace in music or Candis Cayne in acting.
-Do you think we will have more and more such women?
+Monika: In recent years, we’ve seen an increasing number of transgender women stepping into the public eye.
+Unlike in the past, many are now well-known in their fields, Lana Wachowski in film, Jenna Talackova in modeling, Kate Bornstein in academia, Laura Jane Grace in music, and Candis Cayne in acting.
+Do you think this visibility will continue to grow?

 Katie: It’s inevitable.
 Trans folks are not going away and we’re not going back into the closet.
 There is no room for me in my closet.
 It’s way too full of clothes.
 As trans folks come into our own, some of us will become famous.
 We’re just too fabulous to stay hidden for long.